What Is a Global Data Fellow?

 Stavroula is a psychologist with dedicated frontline and supervisory experience at the The Smile of the Child, a leading NGO in child protection in Greece.
 There she serves as Helpline Supervisor and Coordinator of their National Centre for Abuse and Exploitation.
 She holds a Master of Science in Mental Health and Child and Adolescent Psychiatry.

-Prof Edgardo Toro Quezada
+Dr Edgardo Toro Quezada

 Head of the School of Social Work, Pontifical Catholic University of Valparaíso

-Professor Edgardo Toro Quezada is a poet and social worker, and Head of the School of Social Work at the Pontifical Catholic University of Valparaíso.
+Associate Professor Edgardo Toro Quezada is a poet and social worker, and Head of the School of Social Work at the Pontifical Catholic University of Valparaíso.
 His research focuses on social policy, ethics, violence and child sexual abuse and exploitation.
 He coordinates research forums and serves as Associate Editor of Child Abuse Review.

 Get in Touch